Orchard Core consists of two different targets:

 Watch the ASP.NET Community Standup video where Orchard Core was demonstrated: https://www.youtube.com/watch?v=HeDjv3blBjQ&t=2246s&list=PL1rZQsJPBU2StolNg0aqvQswETPcYnNKL&index=24

 Follow the samples on https://github.com/OrchardCMS/OrchardCore.Samples that will guide you on how to build modular and multi-tenant applications

-- Install the latest versions of the .NET Core SDK from this page https://www.microsoft.com/net/download/core
+- Install the latest version of the .NET Core SDK from this page https://www.microsoft.com/net/download/core

-D:\OrchardCore\src\OrchardCore.Cms.Webor wherever your respective folder is on the command line in Administrator mode.
+D:\OrchardCore\src\OrchardCore.Cms.Webor wherever your folder is on the commandline in Administrator mode.

 - Then open the

 You can also read the Code Generation Templates documentation to create new applications from predefined templates.

 - Download Visual Studio 2017 (any edition) from https://www.visualstudio.com/downloads/.

 OrchardCore.slnand wait for Visual Studio to restore all Nuget packages.

 - Optionally install the Lombiq Orchard Visual Studio Extension to add some useful utilities to your Visual Studio such as an error log watcher or a dependency injector.